TTudino/Cant_ML_capstone/README.md

 ## Dependencies ##

-The GLODAPv2 climatology dataset is too large to be provided on the Github page.
-Please refer to https://www.glodap.info/ and the article [4] above prior for getting and use the data.
+The GLODAPv2 climatology dataset is too large to be provided on Github.
+Please refer to https://www.glodap.info/ and the article [4] above for getting and use the data.
 Feel free to contact me if necessary.

 # Use #